Stat-zz-era/mobility-excellence/MonoSterlingDb/README.md

 You essentially need two files to get SterlingDb going.
 One file defines the triggers, creates the tables,defines primary keys and inherits from the BaseDatabaseInstance class.
 The other class initializes the database engine, logging and an instance of your database class mentioned before.
 The following code example defines a database based on a person model.

       public class AppDatabase : BaseDatabaseInstance {
-        public class PersonTrigger : BaseSterlingTrigger<PersonModel , int>
+	//This class is only needed if you want to explicitly define the primary key yourself.
+Otherwise there are helper classes that can do this public class PersonTrigger : BaseSterlingTrigger<PersonModel , int>
         {
             private int _nextId;